adimaris/MapReduce/README.md

 # MapReduce
 Simple Map Reduce project using Scala and Akka.
-Map Reduce function identifies proper names in the links provided.
+Map Reduce project identifies proper names in the links provided in client > client.scala.

 # To use
 - Update client.scala file to include the desired title and link pairs.